Nanolx/SecurityBypasser/YokaiWatchWibbleWobble.md

 To modify the library there are three ways.

-1. But first download the YWWWUS apk file and extract it,  you'll find the library in
+1. But first download the Wibble Wobble apk file and extract it,  you'll find the library in

         <apkfilename>/lib/<architecture>/libSGF.so